LoicLissens/gogogo/readme.md

 `docker exec -i container-name /bin/bash -c "PGPASSWORD=pass pg_dump --username username dbname" > dump.sql`
 Then to reaply a copy to the db :
 `docker exec -i container-name /bin/bash -c "PGPASSWORD=pass psql --username username dbname" < dump.sql`

+Frontend part:
+Vite is used to bundle the js into a single file that will be served by go These command should be executed from the *front* folder (bun is used but use wathever is fine)

+- To budle the js : `bun vite build`